DHCSSza/escalator-sadilar/content/post/2024/02/Zindi/index.md

 ---
-title: "Exploring Communities of Practice: Spotlight on Zindi Community"
+title: "Exploring Communities of Practice: Spotlight on Zindi"

 subtitle:

 # Summary for listings and search engines
 summary: 📣 Introducing our third community showcase.
-We're featuring Zindi Community, the largest proffesional network of data scientists in Africa.
+We're featuring Zindi, the largest professional network of data scientists in Africa.

 # Link this post with a project
 projects: []